Gob1inSharks/gob1insharks.github.io/README.md

 ![uranus](/assets/photos/UranusOmniDirectionalRobotPodnar.png "uranushaha")

 Here is an example of a mecanum wheel vehicle.
 "URANUS" omni-directional mobile robot using Mecanum wheels.
 Designed in 1985 by Gregg Podnar at the Robotics Institute of Carnegie-Mellon University.
-Sources from [wikipediapageformecanumwheels](https://en.wikipedia.org/wiki/Mecanum_wheel "WikitheCan").
+Sources from [Wikipedia Page for Mecanum Wheel](https://en.wikipedia.org/wiki/Mecanum_wheel "WikitheCan").

 ### 2.5 System